 The recent influx of Iraqis into Jordan has added to the vulnerability of both Jordanian and Iraqi children and families.
 Save the Children has been named the Education Focal Point for Iraqis in Jordan by the United Nations High Commissioner for Refugees (UNHCR), and is working with the Royal Court and the Government of Jordan to ensure the protection and well being of these vulnerable children.
-Additionally, the country is experiencing a "youth-bulge" that is the result of 30 years of growth rates that exceeded 3.4 percent.
+Additionally, the country is experiencing a "youth-boomer" that is the result of decades of growth rates.

 Save the Children seeks to help displaced Iraqi children in Jordan have access to quality education and protection until it is safe for them to return home.
 We have developed a regional, "life-cycle" strategy addressing the educational needs of children from pre-school to early adulthood, including early childhood development, primary school education and non-formal youth education.
 This work benefits both Iraqi and Jordanian children.